60-Second SoTL – Episode 7

 Read More about Partnership on CEL’s Blog

-As the initial undergraduate Student Scholar cohorts working with the Center for Engaged Learning, we are often asked what our roles entail.
-Both in the context of the research itself, as well as in our partnerships, this collaborative leadership team…
+As undergraduate CEL Student Scholars working with the Center for Engaged Learning, we often are asked what our roles entail.
+Both in the context of the research itself, as well as in our partnerships, this collaborative leadership team was developed…